 If you feel you could benefit from more mindfulness in your leadership, you can try it too:

 1. Sit still somewhere and observe how your body feels.

 What I mean by this is that you consciously think about how your body is interacting with the surfaces around you.
 I do this on the train, on my way to work.
 (Note: Don’t do this when you’re driving!)

 For example, feel your legs against the chair, or your back against the seat.
-Notice the feeling of your toes in your shoes and your tongue in your mouth.
+Notice the feeling of your toes in your shoes, your relaxed shoulders and your tongue in your mouth.

 Simply keep observing your different body parts one by one, until you’ve done this for your whole body.

 Doing this exercise while sitting quietly in a relaxed state means that you’ll better be able to recognise physical signs of stress and tension in your body when they happen.
 This will help you to monitor and moderate your reactions to stressful situations.